-Natalia Garibotto Eats Spaghetti In Minuscule Red Bikini: ‘Thicker Than A Bowl Of Pasta’
+Natalia Garibotto Eats Spaghetti In Minuscule Red Bikini: 'Thicker Than A Bowl Of Pasta'

 The influencer accessorized with a pendant necklace and bangle bracelets.

 In the first picture, Natalia leaned back on her hands.
-The lens captured her from a side angle as she sat with her knees bent.
+She was captured from a side angle as she sat with her knees bent.
 The pose put her curvy hips and shapely thighs on display.
 Her thin waist and ample chest were also hard to miss as she arched her back.

-Natalia was on her knees in the second snap, which showed her with a mouthful of spaghetti as she leaned her face over a bowl of noodles, which she held in her hand.
+Natalia was on her knees in the second snap, which showed her with a mouthful of spaghetti as she leaned her face over a bowl of noodles that she held in her hand.
 She was on her knees and she appeared to be smiling when the photo was snapped.

 The model faced the camera in the third photo.
 With noodles hanging from her mouth, she flashed the peace sign with one hand while holding the bowl in front of her body.
 Kneeling, she showed off her cleavage and trim midsection.